vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

     to a numeric metric such as `hours_since_last_operation`, rather than using a string property with a human-readable timestamp, as large numbers of distinct string values can degrade the performance of VMware Aria Operations.

-in the `conf/describe.xml` file, attributes can be grouped together in `ResourceGroup` elements, which can be nested.
+In the `conf/describe.xml` file, attributes can be grouped together in `ResourceGroup` elements, which can be nested.
-`ResourceGroups` can also be instanced.

 === "Python Adapter Library"